 Real Banana Pudding

-It’s a simple, from-scratch dessert that often leaves me speechless: homemade vanilla pudding layered with vanilla wafer cookies and banana slices and topped with a cloud of meringue.
+You’ve never had homemade banana pudding like this before.
+It’s a simple, from-scratch dessert that’ll leave your guests speechless: homemade vanilla pudding layered with vanilla wafer cookies and banana slices and topped with a cloud of meringue.
 Some like it warm.
-Others prefer it like I do: nice and cold.
+Others prefer it nice and cold.
 The hardest part is waiting for it to fully chill.